LiliaFramework/Lilia/documentation/docs/libraries/lia.time.md

 end)
 ```

+**Edge Cases**

+* Returns `L("invalidDate")` if the string cannot be parsed.
+* Returns `L("invalidInput")` for non-number, non-string inputs.
+* Times in the future will yield negative values (e.g. "-5 seconds ago").

 ---

 ### lia.time.toNumber

 **Purpose**

-Parses a timestamp string (`YYYY-MM-DD HH:MM:SS`) into its numeric components.
-If no argument is given, returns the current time table.
+Parses a timestamp string (`YYYY-MM-DD HH:MM:SS`) into a table of numeric date parts.
+If no argument is given, the current time is used.

 **Parameters**